mahmoudai1/complex-query-filtering/README.md

 - Migrations, Factories and Seeders are performed to fill DB with data for (`jobs`, `locations`, `categories`, `languages`, `job_location`, `job_category`, `job_language`, `attributes`, `attribute_job`) tables.
 - Run `php artisan db:seed --class=JobSeeder` to seed.
 - `app/Services/JobFilterService` holds the core logic.
+- Eager Loading is handled.
+(To avoid N+1 problem)
 - Custom Pagination is applied.
 - Rate Limiting is applied to limit the requests by the user's IP.
 - Unit tests are written. (`returns jobs matching the complex filter`, `no data found`, `wrong query structure`)